How do Jain scriptures explain Anitya Bhavana?

 This Bhavana reflects the impermanence of objects associated with the body.
 Here are some examples to illustrate this Bhavana.

 Relationships – Generally, children look up to their parents as they grow up in their shelter and protection.
 However, as time goes on, we experience loss.
 This impermanence extends to our relationships with others, be they friends, family, colleagues and so on.
-We will experience loss through death at some stage because the body is not permanent.
+We will also experience loss through death at some stage because the body is not permanent.

-Pleasure – Have you ever noticed how much conversation revolves around our desires and wants?
-Do you often want something really badly and once you’ve got it, its value depreciates or you now focus on the next thing and no longer enjoy what you just acquired.
+Do you often want something really badly and once you’ve got it, its value depreciates?
+Or do you find that your gaze goes elsewhere as you are drawn towards another object that you want to buy?
 This shows that even satisfying your desires is impermanent.

 The next time you face a challenging situation try and remember that it’s not permanent.
 It will pass.
 However, this applies to the ‘good’ moments too.
 They too will pass quickly.

-1 Chris Milton March 14, 2010 at 12:57 pm
+Chris Milton · March 14, 2010 at 12:57 pm

 So far there is only one thing I have found in life which is permanent, and that is the fact that everything changes!

-2 Heena Modi March 17, 2010 at 12:24 am
+Heena Modi · March 17, 2010 at 12:24 am

 Agreed Chris!

-3 Kapil Jain March 19, 2010 at 8:08 am
+Kapil Jain · March 19, 2010 at 8:08 am

 My two cents: